scionproto/scion/topology/README.md

 **Supported attributes:**

-- "a" -- string, necessary, see above
+- "a" -- string, mandatory, see above
-- "b" -- string, necessary, see above
+- "b" -- string, mandatory, see above
-- "linkAtoB" -- string, necessary, the type of link, can be CORE, PEER, CHILD
+- "linkAtoB" -- string, mandatory, the type of link, can be CORE, PEER, CHILD
-- "mtu" -- integer, the MTU of the link
+- "mtu" -- integer, the MTU of the link *
 - "underlay" -- default is UDP/IPv4, can be set to UDP/IPv6, seed doesn't support IPv6
-- "bw" -- integer, the bandwidth in bit/s of the link used by seed emulator
+- "bw" -- integer, the bandwidth in bit/s of the link *
-- "latency" -- integer, the latency in ms of the link used by seed emulator
+- "latency" -- integer, the latency in ms of the link *
-- "drop" -- float, the drop rate (% in range(0.0,1.0)) of the link used by seed emulator
+- "drop" -- float, the drop rate (% in range(0.0,1.0)) of the link *

+Fields marked with * are used by the seed emulator for setting link properties.

 ## Border Router Properties Section

-The **opitonal** 'borderRouterProperties' section describes properties of BRs such as Geolocation.
+The **optional** 'borderRouterProperties' section describes properties of BRs such as Geolocation.
 Entries in the 'borderRouterProperties' section are optional.
 This means not every BR defined in the links section must appear in the 'borderRouterProperties' section.

-To specify a border router one can use the same string identifiers used in the link section as a key.
-Though watch out as one border router can have several scion interfaces but there can only be one property section for each border router.
+The same string identifiers as in the link section specify the key for a border router.
+Though watch out as one border router can have several SCION interfaces but there can only be one property section for each border router.

 Consider the following example from the *default.topo* file for clarification.
 In the 'links' section these 6 scion interfaces were specified: